Butternut Squash Mac 'N Cheese

 - Brush squash with 1 Tablespoon olive oil and sprinkle evenly with pepper and garlic powder.
-Roast for about 25 minutes or until soft.
+Roast in the oven for about 25 minutes or until soft.

 - While squash is roasting, cook pasta according to package directions.
 Drain and set aside.

-- Place squash, onion, salt, dried mustard, paprika, and milk into a blender and puree until smooth.
+- Place squash, onion, milk and optional spices (dried mustard, paprika and salt) into a blender and puree until smooth.

 - Pour puree over noodles and mix evenly.

 - Stir in shredded cheeses.
-Add some water to adjust consistency if desired.
+Add some milk to adjust consistency if desired.

 - Serving Size (1/6 of recipe):